DanielFGray/razzle-graphile/README.md

 ```
 yarn
 yarn setup
-yarn start
 ```

+> `npm` will *probably* work instead of `yarn` but it's not tested by the author

-the setup script will generate an `.env` file, launch a postgres container via `docker-compose` and run migrations
+the setup script will generate an `.env` file if it doesnt exist, launch a postgres container via `docker-compose`, run migrations, and then call `yarn start`

+when you're finished, you can `yarn db:stop` (an alias for `docker-compose stop`) to preserve your data, or `yarn db:down` will purge the docker volume and your data

 ## differences from graphile/starter